apache/aurora/docs/operations/configuration.md

 tuples.
 For example `-global_container_mounts=/opt/secret_keys_dir:/mnt/secret_keys_dir:ro` mounts `/opt/secret_keys_dir` from the slaves into all launched containers.
 Valid modes are `ro` and `rw`.

+If you would like to run a container with a read-only filesystem, it may also be necessary to pass to use the scheduler flag `-thermos_home_in_sandbox` in order to set HOME to the sandbox before the executor runs.
+This will make sure that the executor/runner PEX extractions happens inside of the sandbox instead of the container filesystem root.

 If you would like to supply your own parameters to `docker run` when launching jobs in docker containers, you may use the following flags: